Structured Style-Rewrite with Chain-of-Thought Planning for Low-Resource Character Dialogue: Human Evaluation Details

 \subsection{Evaluation Dimensions}

-Evaluators rated each output on a 1--5 Likert scale along the following dimensions: \begin{itemize}[left=0pt, nosep] \item \textbf{Semantic Faithfulness}: Does the rewritten sentence fully preserve the meaning of the original?
-Are there any unnecessary additions, omissions, or semantic distortions? \item \textbf{Style Intensity}: Intuitively, does this utterance sound like something the target character would say?
-Does it include character-specific speech patterns, interjections, or syntactic quirks? \item \textbf{Overall Quality}: Overall quality of the role-playing rewrite, considering fluency, style intensity, grammaticality, and coherence. \end{itemize} Detailed guidelines and illustrative examples were provided in the annotation interface.
+Each rewritten response was rated along the following dimensions: \begin{itemize}[left=0pt, nosep] \item \textbf{Q1 -- Semantic Faithfulness}: Does the rewritten response preserve the core meaning of the neutral input without unnecessary additions, omissions, or distortions? \item \textbf{Q2 -- Naturalness}: Does the response sound like something the target character would naturally say, rather than an exaggerated performance with keyword stacking or forced catchphrases? \item \textbf{Q3 -- Overall Usability}: In a role-playing application setting, is this response satisfying and suitable for continuing the dialogue? \end{itemize} Detailed rubrics and illustrative examples were provided in the annotation interface, including explicit penalties for ``answering instead of rewriting'', semantic fabrication, and over-stylized but unnatural outputs.